MissVeronica/um-admin-user-profile-update-email/README.md

 Profile fields updated via the UM Account page's existing or optional tabs are not supported by this plugin and will not send an Admin email.

-## UM Settings
+## UM Settings -> Email
-1. UM Settings -> Email -> Profile is updated email -> Include these UM Profile Forms for sending emails - Comma separated UM Profile Form IDs, empty send emails always.
+1. Profile is updated email -> Include these UM Profile Forms for sending emails - Comma separated UM Profile Form IDs, empty send emails always.
+2. Admin Email Profile Update - Backend UM Profile "Form" - Select UM Profile "Form" for mapping of backend submitted WP fields.
-2. Customize the email template "Profile is updated email" if required.
+3. Customize the email template "Profile is updated email" if required.
-3. Email placeholders: {profile_url}, {current_date}, {updating_user}
+4. Email placeholders: {profile_url}, {current_date}, {updating_user}

 ## Updates
 1. Version 3.0.0 Replaced the code snippet version 2 with a plugin